ephread/ink-language-server/README.md

 ## Getting started

-The server is written in Type Script.
+The server is written in TypeScript.
 It is mostly intended to be run via [`ink-vscode`], but could be run with any client supporting LSP.
+You typically don't need to start the server yourself.

 [`ink-vscode`]: https://github.com/sequitur/ink-vscode